 So while I think there’s a lack of practical, straightforward advice for young product managers who aren’t working somewhere with a strong product program, that doesn’t mean there aren’t some great resources out there.
 You’re going to need to do a lot of reading.
-In fact, you’ll find yourself going back and re-reading the same posts over the course of years.
-I have a bunch of favorites which is why I was able to whip this post together real fast.
+You’ll find yourself going back and re-reading the same posts for years.
+I have a bunch of favorites, which is why I was able to whip this post together real fast.

 Here’s a list of people you should follow on both Twitter and LinkedIn (you can follow people on LinkedIn without ‘connecting’), as well as links to some of my favorite content from them.

 Jason Evanish (@evanish) of Get Lighthouse, KISSMetrics